Softwire/strawberry-fair/frontend/src/pages/index.md

       isPublic: true
       text: >-
-        Why not come along to a benefit gig, one of our regular meetings, or get in touch via this website.
+        Why not come along to a benefit gig, one of our regular meetings, or get in touch via this website?
 No experience necessary.
     title: Help!
 Volunteer at Strawberry Fair
     subtitle: We always need more people to help us put on this magical day
 calendarBlock: